SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

     app.run()
 ```

-It is a very simple and easy to use python framework.
-If you like it then I would also suggest you to try [FastAPI](https://fastapi.tiangolo.com/).
+It is a very simple and easy-to-use Python framework.
+If you like it then I would also suggest you try [FastAPI](https://fastapi.tiangolo.com/)](https://fastapi.tiangolo.com/).

 ## Concluding features and code

 Coding style depends on person to person you might like something which I might not, look at the basic snippets and choose what you like because most of the features basic will be available for all the frameworks and you can always implement your own thing as you go.

-I'm also interested in [Serverpod](https://serverpod.dev), it brings in a lot of features and it's also an end-to-end solution for building Dart server and Flutter app.
+I'm also interested in [Serverpod](https://serverpod.dev), it brings in a lot of features and it's also an end-to-end solution for building a Dart server and Flutter app.
 Not touching it right now as it looks a bit complicated 😅

 # Infrastructure Support